noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 Figure 1 shows conductivity and skin depth penetration of waves at frequencies ranging from 150MHz to 10GHz in different types of tissues.
 EMFs at these frequencies do not possess enough energy to ionise, however, as stated previously, they still have the ability to cause harm.
 The more conduction and penetration through tissue is possible, the higher the absorption and potential for damage in said tissue.

 It can be observed that as the frequency of the wave increases, the conductivity, or S/m value, increases, while penetration, or the $\delta$/mm value, decreases.
 This inverse relationship could suggest that higher frequencies are more readily absorbed at the surface of the skin, resulting in reduced penetration.
-Since higher frequency waves also contain more energy than lower frequency waves with the same amplitude, higher frequency waves that are already potnetially absorbed more readyily,
+Since higher frequency waves also contain more energy than lower frequency waves with the same amplitude, higher frequency waves that are already potnetially absorbed more readily could

 **effect of this??**